 • If you eat meat, remember that a being gave up its life to nourish you.
 Give gratitude to that life that is now sustaining yours and the humans that lovingly cared for it.

 • Notice the flavors, smells, and textures of the foods that you’re eating.
 What are you experiencing?

 • Thank the retailers that carry local food products and are giving producers access to larger markets.

-How are you practicing gratitude this holiday season?
+How are you practicing gratitude?